 This might seem like an obvious one, but selecting SharePoint as your document management system of choice is the first step to success.
 Since its early incarnations SharePoint has placed document management at the very core of what it does.
 The very latest version builds on this with a number of very useful features:

-Our consultants, in all of our projects, put a huge emphasis on the requirements gathering phase (see more on our unique Kinetica methodology, specifically the analysis section, here).
-In document management SharePoint projects we spend a lot of time understanding how documents are currently created, used, and managed.
+On any project, our Consultants put a huge emphasis on the requirements gathering phase to ensure your document management slots into your digital workplace in the simplest, yet most effective way.
+We spend a lot of time understanding how documents are currently created, used, and managed.
 How do people share documents, what are the processes that have been developed, what are the workflows people use?
-Most companies have surprisingly complex, if often manual, procedures in place for their documents.
-We work hard to understand the nature of this problem, we work with you to see how technology can solve it in the best way.
+Once we understand the nature of this problem, we work with you to see how technology can solve it in the best way.

-Once there is a clear picture of how documents are currently used and managed, we advise our customer to try to classify their documents and the relationships between them.
-Before even thinking about implementing a new system it really helps to have a clear idea of how documents should be organised.
-This can be done on paper, or in a hands on session on a big whiteboard.
+Once there is a clear picture of how documents are currently used and managed, we advise our customers to try to classify their documents and the relationships between them.
+Before even thinking about implementing a new system it really helps to have a clear idea of how documents should be organized.
+This can be done on paper, or in a hands-on session on a big whiteboard.
 We run many sessions like this.
 Think about documents in terms of:

 - Are they mainly grouped by project, by client, by date?